Children grow up to 20 baby teeth, while adults are expected to have 32 permanent teeth. But, there are people born with more than 32 teeth.

 - Compromise the secondary alveolar bone grafting in cleft lip and palate patients

-- Tooth is on the designated bone for implant placement
+- A tooth is in the designated bone for implant placement